shah-zeb-naveed/data-structures-and-algorithms/README.md

 # BFS
+- bfs over dfs when "minium number" is impoirtant (e.g. time, dsitance, levels, etc.)
 - To track depth during BFS, you can use techniques like cur_level/next_level or loop through the original queue size within an outer loop.
 - In a graph, keep track of visited before enqueing
 - BFS is a general framework.
 The exact implementation will be different based on the application.
-  - Having same nodes with different costs in the queue (for example, in the form of priority queue) -> Djikstra's/Prim's
+  - Having same nodes with different costs in the queue (for example, in the form of priority queue/heap) -> Djikstra's/Prim's
 - At any given moment, the BFS level order traversal queue contains no more than  **two levels**  of nodes in the tree.
 The maximal number of nodes at one level is n/2​, which is the number of the leaf nodes in a balanced binary tree.
 As a result, the space needed for the queue would be O(N)
 - Finding optimal path: we can make branches that can represent next potential steps and all of them would have the same cost as they all are siblings.
 In other words, we can label each solution and keep the label in the BFS queue.
+- 1D array problems might be solvable by greedy approach using pointers (kind of simplifciation of bfs)

 ### BFS Uses
 - If it is known that answer lies nearby the source node in graph, or to get optimal answer -> BFS